prashanth1276/reliable-spatial-memory/README.md

   rarely in the language task, where the agent observes short, localized scenes.
 This is documented as a limitation and motivates adaptive verification in future work.
+- **Ground-truth navigation coordinates.** The experiment evaluates whether memory selects the correct target location, but the navigator obtains the coordinates of that selected location from the simulated environment rather than from a fully memorized geometric representation.
+Extending memory to store location coordinates is future work.

 These constraints are deliberate — the goal is to isolate the memory-reliability problem, not to build a complete embodied AI system.